younyzhu/younyzhu.github.com/Path_Bubble/README.md

  1. Try add [data.gui.js](http://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage) to the program for file loader control.
- 2. Try to use clipping technique to clip a bubble region [http://jsfiddle.net/younyzhU/xjC9r/1/](http://jsfiddle.net/younyzhU/xjC9r/1/), But when I add the the program, when I move the bubble, the region becoms smaller and smaller.
+ 2. Try to use clipping technique to clip a bubble region [http://jsfiddle.net/younyzhU/xjC9r/1/](http://jsfiddle.net/younyzhU/xjC9r/1/), But when I add the the program, when I move the bubble, the region becomes smaller and smaller.
  3. Fixed a bug: Bubble object do not need to add offsetX;
  4. Add `Complex` and `Protein` to the scene. load the original `error` dataset.

   * 7/6/2014

-  1.Add Load local File, when load local file we will clear the canvas, and all the object and then draw the data we want.
+  1. Add Load local File, when load local file we will clear the canvas, and all the object and then draw the data we want.
+  2. We do not need to put the  `Bubble` here, so we need to delete the bubble object(Bubble.js).
+  3. Changed the (Bubble.js) to (Visualization.js), which can control all the object in the scene. you can span the view with mouse dragging, and will show you the select region when you select to span.